jhaskins1/ipro497/FacultyFeedback.md

 - Know who your sprint review lead is before the instructor arrives

 ## Week 10 ##
+- Stories need acceptance criterion
+- Make sure you are using your class time effectively - I allow you as much class time as possible to do you work in class
+- Please be ready to demo - when you have working code demoing should not be a big deal

 ## Week 11 ##